-- develop ways for staff to note that they are bilingual or Welsh learners in their e-mails; - ensure that bilingual staff wear 'Working Welsh' or 'Dysgwr' lanyards.
+- develop ways for staff to note that they are bilingual or Welsh learners in their emails; - ensure that bilingual staff wear 'Working Welsh' or 'Dysgwr' lanyards

-Staff members who deal with the public and who are Welsh speakers should be identifiable as such so that Welsh speakers who visit the Assembly are able to engage with them without having to switch to English.
+Front-facing staff members who are Welsh speakers should be identifiable as such so that Welsh speakers who visit the Assembly are able to engage with them without having to switch to English.
 During the Fourth Assembly we delivered bespoke Welsh lessons to all Security Service staff members and delivered sessions with Welsh-speaking members of the service to increase their confidence in using Welsh.
 We also undertook several dedicated recruitment drives.
 These various approaches resulted in an overall increase in the service's bilingual capacity, which the service area is strongly committed to improving.
 This approach will be reinforced in the Fifth Assembly.
 We will:

-- ensure that staff members who deal with the public such as the Security service receive further bespoke language training; - develop new and flexible training methods to take account of shift and rotation patterns; - consider innovative ways of recruiting bilingual security officers, possibly via specialist recruitment agencies and - ensure that there is a way for visitors to the Assembly estate to identify Assembly staff members who deal with the public as Welsh speakers or learners.
+- ensure that front-facing staff members such as the Security service receive further bespoke language training; - develop new and flexible training methods to take account of shift and rotation patterns;

+- consider innovative ways of recruiting bilingual security officers, possibly via specialist recruitment agencies; - ensure that there is a way for visitors to the Assembly estate Assembly staff members to identify front-facing staff members as Welsh speakers or learners;